rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 You can use **source** and selector in `<attribute>`, `<id>`, `<reference>` and `<variable>` statements.

-**Attention**: Whis this syntax, the query's result set is iterated throughout the `<generate>` loop until its end is reached.
+**Attention**: With this syntax, the query's result set is iterated throughout the `<generate>` loop until its end is reached.
 In the example above, a result set with the rows [1], [2], [3] will result in the user_rank values 1 for the first generated entry, 2, for the second and 3 for the third.
 After that the end of the result set is reached, the component signals, that it is unavailable and Benerator will terminate the generation loop.
 If you configured more than 3 objects to be generated, you will get an exception that Benerator was not able to provide the requested number of data sets.
 You have the following alternatives:

-1. Cycling through the result set again and again (cyclic="true")
+1. Cycling through the result set again and again (`cyclic="true"`)

 2. Apply a distribution choose a mode for selecting elements of the result set repeatedly or randomly

-3. If the query should be performed for each generated entity and is supposed to provide a single result, this is called sub query and is supported by a 'subQuery' attribute
+3. If the query should be performed for each generated entity and is supposed to provide a single result, this is called sub-query and is supported by a 'subQuery' attribute

 ### Cycling through query result sets

-When using a selector in combination with **cyclic="true"**, the query is automatically repeated when the end of the result set is reached:
+When using a selector in combination with `cyclic="true"`, the query is automatically repeated when the end of the result set is reached:

 ```xml